MIRIPP/VaccumCleanBot-Arduino/README.md

 # ArduinoVaccumCleanBot
-Project Description
+This project involves building a vacuum cleaner robot that can be controlled manually via an Android app connected via Bluetooth or can operate autonomously.
+The robot will be equipped with obstacle detection sensors.

+In manual mode, the user can control the robot's movement and direction using the Android app, which sends signals to the Arduino board to control the motors.
+The app will include various functions such as forward, backward, left turn, right turn, and stop.

+In autonomous mode, the robot will navigate around the room by driving straight until it detects an obstacle.
+When it detects an obstacle, the robot will stop, then he will move in a random direction until it encounters another obstacle and repeats the process.

 ## Installation

-Download and install the latest version of Arduino IDE here.
-Connect your Arduino board to your computer via USB.
-Open the Arduino IDE and navigate to File > Examples > Basics > Blink.
-Upload the Blink example code to your Arduino board to verify that it is properly connected and functioning.
-Download and extract the project files from GitHub repository.
+Wire the components like shown in the Wiring Diagram Download the "" files from GitHub repository.
-Open the YOUR_PROJECT_NAME.ino file in the Arduino IDE.
-Connect the required hardware components according to the wiring diagram (see below).
-Upload the code to your Arduino board and run the project.
+Upload the code to your Arduino board

 ## Wiring Diagram